Why visiting Nilpena Ediacara National Park should be on your 2023 bucket list

 This is a site of huge international significance and to ensure it’s protected, you’ll only be able to visit by booking a guided tour.

-There will be no overnight facilities or areas to freely undertake recreation.
-From the gateway, a 14 km journey as part of the guided tour will lead you to a new visitor precinct that is currently under construction.
+From the gateway, a 14 km journey as part of the guided tour will lead you to the new visitor precinct.

-The newly constructed Nilpena Gateway where visitors will meet a guide for the journey to the visitor precinct and fossil field site.
+The Nilpena Gateway where visitors will meet a guide for the journey to the visitor precinct and fossil field site.

 The entry point of the fossil field site with views to the northern Flinders Ranges.